-PART 4: PRINTING
+PART 5: PRINTING

-While editing and stylizing your photos are probably the most important tasks you'll do on a regular basis inside ON1 Effects 2021, there will be times when you want to print your photos or export them in different formats and sizes.
+While editing and stylizing your photos are probably the most important tasks you'll do on a regular basis inside ON1 Effects 2022, there will be times when you want to print your photos or export them in different formats and sizes.
 Whether it's creating high-quality prints, or sharing your photos with others, Effects has all the functionality you'll need to get your photos where you want them to be.

-ON1 Effects 2021 has a flexible print engine that can print photos at any size.
+ON1 Effects 2022 has a flexible print engine that can print photos at any size.
 You can print photos individually; or multiple versions of a photo, package style, on a single piece of paper.
-You can even print when using Effects as a plugin from Lightroom, Photoshop or Apple Photos.
+You can even print when using Effects as a plugin from any of the image editors supported by Effects.